Evo Investors Q3 Update

 We are currently working on XIRR calculations and other advanced statistics, that could provide more insights about your transactions.

-Another important element which will come will be the secondary market Auto Invest, where your auto-invest will be able to buy not only from the primary market but also from the secondary market.
+Another important element that will come will be the secondary market Auto Invest, where your auto-invest will be able to buy not only from the primary market but also from the secondary market.

 Lastly, by the end of this year, we expect to roll out margin trading where you will be able to use up 75% of your portfolio value, to trade the investments on margin in the secondary market.